danielabmartins/devops-24-25-1241902/CA1/README.md

 ### Goals & Requirements

 - Implement a Git workflow using feature and bug-fix branches to ensure isolated development;
-- Develop and test a new feature (*email field) in a dedicated branch;
+- Develop and test a new feature (*email field*) in a dedicated branch;
--Create a second branch (fix-invalid-email) to address and validate proper email formats.
+- Create a second branch (*fix-invalid-email*) to address and validate proper email formats;
-- Practice debugging both the server and the client.
+- Practice debugging both the server and the client;
-- Merge completed and tested branches into the master branch.
+- Merge completed and tested branches into the master branch;
 - Use meaningful commits and tags.

 ### Development